Of the many Polish immigrants successfully carving out a career in the UK construction industry, Jacob Lorek may have the most intriguing past.

 Born in northeastern Poland in the small industrial town of Suwalki, close to the Lithuanian border, Lorek was encouraged by his artist father and actress mother to indulge his talent for the piano.
 He began playing age five; by 13 he was entertaining large audiences and well on his way to becoming a professional pianist.

 A concert pianist, he wasn’t to be.
-Walking home from school one afternoon, Lorek was ambushed by a group of local youths who hadn’t taken kindly to news of his musical talents.
-The gang members grabbed him while their leader slashed the piano player’s palms with a knife, severing the central tendons.
-The attack left him with limited movement in his fingers and ended any hope of a top-level musical career.
+Walking home from school one afternoon, Lorek was ambushed and unfortunately assaulted by a group of local youths who hadn’t taken kindly to news of his musical talents.
+Sadly, the attack left him with limited movement in his fingers and ended any hope of a top-level musical career.